 34% of Spaniards, one out of three, neglect their dental hygiene when they are away from home.

-Concerning hygiene habits, 56% of respondents say they have with them the material for brushing teeth away from home, 27% leave it at work and 7,6% have it in their car.
-In case of not having a brush, 41,6% believe that the most effective measure is the sugarless gum while 31% opt for an apple and 22% for rinsing their teeth with water.
+Concerning hygiene habits, 56% of respondents say they have with them the material for brushing teeth away from home, 27% leave it at work and 7.6% have it in their car.
+In the case of not having a brush, 41.6% believe that the most effective measure is sugarless gum, while 31% opt for an apple and 22% for rinsing their teeth with water.

 Dr. Juan Carlos Llodra of the Spanish Dental Foundation, says that “if we look at the relationship between oral health problems and oral hygiene habits, we can confirm that those who have suffered problems during the last year match with them who spent less time brushing their teeth.”
 That demonstrates once again the importance of looking after teeth both inside and outside the home.